Bachelor of Arts in Psychology Online

 Courses

-Read about the coursework for the Bachelor in Psychology online
+Read about the coursework for the B.A. in Psychology online

 For the University of Mount Saint Vincent’s Bachelor of Arts in Psychology online, the curriculum comprises 40 courses for a total of 120 credit hours, including 10 Psychology foundational courses.